Healthcare Professionals

 Clinical Trials

-Taysha is evaluating the safety and preliminary efficacy of TSHA-102 in the REVEAL Adolescent and Adult Trial in Canada and the United States, a Phase 1/2 first-in-human, open-label, randomized, dose-escalation and dose-expansion study evaluating the safety and preliminary efficacy of TSHA-102 in females aged 12 and older with Rett syndrome due to MECP2 loss-of-function mutation.
+The REVEAL Phase 1/2 Adolescent and Adult Trial is a first-in-human, open-label, randomized, dose-escalation and dose-expansion study evaluating the safety and preliminary efficacy of TSHA-102 in females aged 12 and older with Rett syndrome.

-Taysha is evaluating the safety and preliminary efficacy of TSHA-102 in the REVEAL Pediatric Trial in the United States, United Kingdom and Canada, a Phase 1/2 first-in-human, open-label, randomized, dose-escalation and dose-expansion study evaluating the safety and preliminary efficacy of TSHA-102 in pediatric females 5-8 years old with Rett syndrome due to an MECP2 loss-of-function mutation.
+The REVEAL Phase 1/2 Pediatric Trial is a first-in-human, open-label, randomized, dose-escalation and dose-expansion study evaluating the safety and preliminary efficacy of TSHA-102 in females aged 5 to 8 years with Rett syndrome.

 Scientific Posters & Publications